Luk446/Luk446/README.md

 ## Current work

-AI for Control of Soft Robotics using Machine Learning and Inverse Kinematics
+AI for Control of Soft Robotics using Machine Learning and Inverse Kinematics (python and MATLAB)

  #### Past projects so far: